PyAr/fades/README.rst

 Uses the ``django-admin.py`` script to start a new project named ``foo``, without having to have django previously installed.

-``fades -d django --rm``
+``fades --rm 89a2bf83-c280-4918-a78d-c35506efd69d``

-Executes the Python interactive interpreter in a virtualenv with ``django`` installed and removes the virtualenv from disk once the interpreter is exited.
+Removes a virtualenv matching the given uuid from disk and cache index.

 How to install it